Where Are All the Trucks?

 While all those inefficiencies still exist, the number of drivers has diminished in the last 4 months!

 The Fracking Effect

-The recent rise in oil prices have rekindled the Permian Basin and the Eagle Ford Shale.
+The recent rise in oil prices has rekindled the Permian Basin and the Eagle Ford Shale.
 Their demand for oilfield truck drivers has driven up wages.
 Last week a former driver stopped by on a break from the Permian Basin.
-He told me he loved working for Excargo, but at $6K per week he couldn’t say no to the oilfield.
+He told me he loved working for Excargo, but at $6K per week, he couldn’t say no to the oilfield.
 He has a young family and bills to pay.
 Just last night a fellow fan at the Rockets’ game told me his friend is making $7K a week.